 Make The Sauce

-4. Make A Roux.
-Over medium heat, add butter the same pan used to brown the meatballs.
-When butter has melted and is bubbly, add the flour and continue to stir the bubbling roux for 3 minutes.
+Step 4.
+Make A Roux.
+Put butter into the pan over medium heat and stir it around as it melts.
+Then add the flour and continue to stir as it bubbles for 3 minutes.
 This will cook out the taste of the flour.

 These leftover bits and pan juices are full of flavor and make a great base for the sauce (pan gravy).